Opdex/opdex-docs.github.io/docs/platform-api/project-setup.markdown

 The Platform API uses MySql v8.0 databases for its operations.
 This can be setup locally or hosted.

-Schema and scripts for database management can be found in the [Opdex V1 Db Repository](https://github.com/opdex/opdex-v1-db)
+Schema and scripts for database management can be found in the [Opdex V1 DB Repository](https://github.com/opdex/opdex-v1-db)

 ### Cirrus Full Node